ttyS0/docker-other-transcode/README.md

 ## SW

 This image is for only using software encoding via `ffmpeg`.
 It is also the only image that attempts to provide both an Intel (`amd64`) and ARM (`arm64`) image, as there are no video hardware dependencies.

+There is also a [/usr/local/bin/classic-transcode](https://gist.github.com/donmelton/aab13b95e97901eb106527e47fbaa1ce) script that can be used for express transcoding.
+It defaults to `x264-cbr` mode.
+The included script has also been modified to use `libfdk_aac` since support is built into the container's `ffmpeg`, and it provides better quality.

 # Prebuilt Images